-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the requirements described in the California Health and Safety Code sections applicable to California Housing Successor Agencies.
-Our responsibilities under those standards and the requirements described in the California Health and Safety Code sections applicable to California Housing Successor Agencies are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of California Health and Safety Code sections applicable to California Housing Successor Agencies.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

-We are required to be independent of the Monrovia Housing Successor and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We are required to be independent of the Housing Successor and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
 We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
-Our audit does not provide a legal determination of the Monrovia Housing Successor's compliance with the compliance requirements referred to above.
+Our audit does not provide a legal determination of the Housing Successor's compliance with the compliance requirements referred to above.